maxlemieux/jscal/README.md

 # jscal
-JavaScript calendar application for scheduling daily tasks
+A simple calendar app for scheduling your work day.

 ## Description
 jscal is a basic daily planner, allowing you to maintain a list of tasks by hour for the current day.